 Illustrator 15+ years

-This is my first full time job after 10 years of freelance, and also my first job in Japan.
+This was my first full time job after 10 years of freelance, and also my first job in Japan.

-I am the lead front end developer on a small team (adult overseas division), so I am involved in most core site functionality, from concept and wireframe, to design and coding.
-I also work closely with the system team on integration, and have meetings in both English and Japanese.
-We use git extensively and maintain a number of internal repos.
+I was the lead front end developer on a small team (adult overseas division), so I was involved in most core site functionality, from concept and wireframe, to design and coding.
+I also worked closely with the system team on integration, and had meetings in both English and Japanese.
+We used git extensively and maintained a number of internal repos.
 There are over 200 templates and case configurations for desktop and mobile (it's a large site with ~250k products).

-I have done a number of personal experimental side projects whilst at DMM, including rebuilding portions of the site with new technologies, making prototypes in AngularJS and React, which we are now working with for an up-coming production site.
+I worked on a number of personal experimental side projects whilst at DMM, including rebuilding portions of the site with new technologies, making prototypes in AngularJS and React etc.

 For another side project I wrote some scripts to visualise and answer some curiosities I had about the sales data, identifying some broad trends that I felt could be addressed with possible design/strategy changes.